particle-iot/docs/src/content/getting-started/setup/wifi-setup.md

 The encryption key is includes the device mobile secret.
 By default, this is defined in the factory and is unique per-device.
 It's encoded in the data matrix code (which looks like a QR code) along with the serial number.
 Typically this code is scanned by the the camera in your mobile app.

 It's also possible to specify a mobile secret in device firmware.
 This could be used to set all of your product devices to be the same mobile secret.
-This is not recommended for security reasons, but in some applications it may be desireable to trade the additional security for the simplicity of not having to scan the data matrix code.
-With a fixed mobile secret you typically do not need to scan the serial number sticker.
+This is not recommended for security reasons, but in some applications it may be desireable to trade the additional security for the simplicity of not having to scan the data matrix sticker from your mobile app.

 ### Control requests